DevExpress/XPO/README.md

 The demo is configured to use the in-memory data provider with XML storage.
 Modify the *App.xaml.cs* file in the *DevExpress.Xpo.XamarinFormsDemo.UI* project to configure another database connection (e.g., **SQLite**, **MS SQL Server** or [any other supported database](https://documentation.devexpress.com/CoreLibraries/2114/DevExpress-ORM-Tool/Fundamentals/Database-Systems-Supported-by-XPO)).

-## Get Support

-If you have any questions regarding these demo projects, contact us via the [DevExpress Support Center](https://www.devexpress.com/Support/Center/Question/Create).

 ## Learn More